Sonukr/react-gitbook/lectures/01-react/01_introduction.md

 Welcome!
 This lesson assumes you have some JavaScript knowledge and awareness of the DOM tree.

-**One note:** Because this is a pilot, we are working out how long sections take to translate this to in class timings.
-Every few sections, there will be a survey on how long you've spent on the previous sections and whether the sections were useful.
-Please fill them out!

 And with that, let's learn!

 ## What is ReactJS?